How does it affect kids | Causes | How to change

-What Is Coercive Parenting
+What Is Coercive Parenting?

 Coercive parents are generally more concerned about retaining hierarchical status distinctions than regulating their children’s behavior.

-This parenting style is different from authoritative parenting style which enforces compliance through reasoning, negotiation, and outcome-oriented approach.
+This parenting style is different from the authoritative parenting style which enforces compliance through reasoning, negotiation, and an outcome-oriented approach.
 An authoritative parent focuses more on regulating a child’s behavior than establishing a hierarchy of statuses2.